 Because screens emit light (specifically blue light), they send unconscious signals to the brain telling it to remain awake.
 This may affect our body’s daily rhythms of waking and sleeping (known as circadian rhythms), delaying the release of the slumber-inducing hormone melatonin.
 For this reason, experts recommend keeping screens out of children’s rooms and turning them off at least 1-2 hours before bedtime.

 I also don’t recommend using screens at mealtimes, because eating together is, in many cases, the last bastion of real human contact in families.
 If a small child is getting wiggly during a meal at home, let them move around for a bit, sing a song together, or get silly!
-If you’re at a restaurant, be prepared in other ways (with toys, going for walks, ordering food in advance-don’t worry, for more tips, I’m working on a restaurant-related post right now!) and know that very young children may have a very hard time dining out until they cultivate the patience and appreciation for the experience.
+If you’re at a restaurant, be prepared in other ways (with toys, going for walks, ordering food in advance-don’t worry, for more tips, check out my post on taking toddlers out to eat!) and know that very young children may have a very hard time dining out until they cultivate the patience and appreciation for the experience.

 Don’t let the digital village be your only source of connection or support, no matter how powerful the appeal of its supernormal stimulus may be.
 Find a real village, when you can.
 Even if you don’t have grandparents or other relatives around, get help.
 Join a local parent support group or weekly playgroup.
 Hire a nanny or a sitter.
 Do a childcare trade with a friend.